mist64/cbmbus_doc/3 Commodore DOS.md

 A status code of 0 will return the string "`00, OK,00,00`" (or "`00, OK,00,00,0`" on dual-drive devices, assuming the last command was performed on drive 0).

 Reading the status will clear it.
-Keeping on reading will keep returning status messages.
+So if the user keeps on reading the status channel, the device will keep sending "`00, OK,00,00`" messages.

 The following BASIC program will read a single status message: